zdmwi/raft/README.md

-## Raft Consensus Algorithm
+## Mixed Consistency Ticket Sales

-This project is an implementation of the core features of the Raft Consensus Algorithm proposed in [In Search of an Understandable Consensus Algorithm](https://raft.github.io/raft.pdf) using Akka Actors.
+This project is an implementation of a Ticket Sales application that makes use of both consistent and inconsistent reads on top of the core features of the Raft Consensus Algorithm proposed in [In Search of an Understandable Consensus Algorithm](https://raft.github.io/raft.pdf) using Akka Actors.

 ### Usage